amjedjabari/rosa-automation-hcp/automation/README.md

 The above command will perform the full infrastructure installation via Ansible automation.

+> [!Note]

-**Note:** The above command will execute the playbook with the following option `--vault-id @prompt` which is used inject the github token credentials for the secret `osrosa-acm-git-secret` secret in `acm-install-policies` namespace.
+The above command will execute the playbook with the following option `--vault-id @prompt` which is used inject the github token credentials for the secret `osrosa-acm-git-secret` secret in `acm-install-policies` namespace.

 This includes: